 Yes, the very piece of office furniture you’re sitting on is secretly plotting to make your back retire way earlier than expected.

-Since we end up spending so much time at work, it's more important that ever for us to focus on making our working setup ergonomic.
-And since a chair a huge part of it, it's necessary to get your a good ergonomic chair that will help you be more productive (and less in pain).
+Since we end up spending so much time at work, it’s more important than ever for us to focus on making our working setup ergonomic.
+And since a chair a huge part of it, it’s necessary to get your a good ergonomic chair that will help you be more productive (and less in pain).

-We decided to put this guide together to give you more information about the most comfortable office chairs under $200 and help you find make the right decision.
+We decided to put this guide together to give you more information about the most comfortable office chairs under $200 and help you find to make the right decision.

 If you’re in a hurry, here are my top three recommendation for an ergonomic office chair under $200

 Editor’s Pick – Top 3 Ergonomic Office Chair Under $200

 In case you’re in a hurry, here are my top three recommendations for the ergonomic office chair under $200